bitnami/charts/bitnami/airflow/README.md

 - https://helm.sh/docs/topics/v2_v3_migration/
 - https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/

+### To 11.0.0

+This major update the Redis&trade; subchart to its newest major, 15.0.0.
+[Here](https://github.com/bitnami/charts/tree/master/bitnami/redis#to-1500) you can find more info about the specific changes.

 ### To 6.5.0

 This version also introduces `bitnami/common`, a [library chart](https://helm.sh/docs/topics/library_charts/#helm) as a dependency.
 More documentation about this new utility could be found [here](https://github.com/bitnami/charts/tree/master/bitnami/common#bitnami-common-library-chart).
 Please, make sure that you have updated the chart dependencies before executing any upgrade.